-For Hazard Group 4 VHF - risk category 1,2 or 3
+For Hazard Group 4 VHF - risk category 2

-- The transport bag is to be taken, without delay, by a member of the Infection Control team or Microbiology Consultant FIRST to Template A2 (Blood Sciences). - Specimen container 3 to be handed to the Haematology BMS. - The transport bag is then to be taken to Microbiology (Old Path Lab) by the member of the Infection Control team or Microbiology Consultant and handed to the Microbiology BMS. - Specimen containers 1 and 2 to be handed to the Microbiology BMS.
+- The transport bag is to be taken, without delay, by a member of the Infection Control team or Microbiology Consultant FIRST to Template A2 (Blood Sciences). - Specimen container 3 to be handed to the Blood Sciences BMS. - The transport bag must then to be taken to Microbiology (Old Path Lab) by the member of the Infection Control team or Microbiology Consultant and handed to the Microbiology BMS. - Specimen containers 1 and 2 to be handed to the Microbiology BMS. - Replacement Green transport bag with labelled containers can be collected from Microbiology and returned to the wards ready for the next use.

-For Hazard Group 4 VHF - risk category 4
+For Hazard Group 4 VHF - risk category 3

-The transport bag is to be taken to Microbiology (Old Path Lab) by the member of the Infection Control team or Microbiology Consultant and handed to the Haematology or Microbiology BMS by the CL3 lab.
+The transport bag is to be taken to Microbiology (Old Path Lab) by the member of the Infection Control team or Microbiology Consultant and handed to the Blood Sciences or Microbiology BMS by the CL3 lab.